Mario1412/webSecurity_class/README.md

 **note:**There are some limitations when playing the game
 1. Only one user is allowed to play the game at the same time
 2. If the user refreshes the browser when playing the game, you need to restart the server, otherwise the game won't continue.

+## Homework 2: Cross-site Scripting: Attack and Defense
+The detail instruction can be found in /xss directory.
+Please check it